m-gnaedig/alert-event-handler/README.md

 At the moment there is no Username and Password implemented.

 #### ToDo:
-* Create a standard container for dockerhub and make the executable shell script configurable via Kubernetes Configmap.
+* Create a standard container for DockerHub
+* Create example shell script configurable via ConfigMap.
 * Write several deploy YAML files to deploy the pod, service and configuration.
 * Write Helm Chart to install and manage all at once.